 An even larger development is taking place across the street, on the riverside of West River Street.
-The Kessler Collection, which also owns The Mansion Forsyth Park and Bohemian Hotel Savannah Riverfront on Bay Street, is transforming the abandoned power plant and surrounding industrial zone into a complex complete with 20,000 square feet of retail, ballrooms, meeting space and a live entertainment venue, anchored by a JW Marriott hotel.
-This $270 million, 670,000 square-foot development has been dubbed the “Plant Riverside District” and will be spread across five buildings.
+The Kessler Collection is transforming the abandoned power plant and surrounding industrial zone.
+It will become a complex with 20,000 square feet of retail, ballrooms, meeting space and a live entertainment venue.
+It will be anchored by a JW Marriott hotel.
+This $270 million, 670,000 square-foot development has been dubbed the “Plant Riverside District.”

-While Plant Riverside East is inspired by a natural science museum, Plant Riverside West will have a nautical theme, with sweeping views of the Savannah River.
+A natural science museum inspired Plant Riverside East.
+Plant Riverside West will have a nautical theme, with sweeping views of the Savannah River.
 The other three buildings will have a French feel, with plush and romantic rooms.
-Inside these buildings, guests will find everything from restaurants and retail space to large ballrooms and concert venues, art galleries, dramatic rooftop bars and a complete expansion of the riverwalk Savannah is known for.
+Inside these buildings, guests will find everything from restaurants and retail space to large ballrooms.
+It will feature concert venues, art galleries, rooftop bars and an expansion of the riverwalk.

 Lark Hotels’ Savannah Property